keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 * `pure()` which lifts the result of a pure computation `A` into the context such that `pure: A => F[A]`.
 This is essentially a constructor for a context in the desired case, such as `Some` for `Option[A]` or `Right` for `Either[X, A]`.
 * `ap()`, read as _apply_, for applying a lifted function to a lifted argument.

-You might be wondering why a function would be ever be lifted into a context.
+You might be wondering why a function would ever be lifted into a context.
 I will demonstrate why this is desirable in how `ap()` works by defining `map2()` within `Applicative`:

 :::{.numberLines}
 ```scala